“I am the way and the truth and the life.” (John 14:6)

 While every sincere and prudent attempt to clarify the psychological and theological mystery of sin is to be valued, the Church nevertheless has a duty to remind all scholars in this field of the need to be faithful to the word of God that teaches us also about sin.
 She likewise has to remind them of the risk of contributing to a further weakening of the sense of sin in the modern world (no.17).”

-The mitigating circumstances doctrine cannot be used to justify keeping a person in his sinful condition.
+The mitigating circumstances doctrine cannot be used to justify keeping a person in his sinful condition (see CCC 1754 referenced below, which clearly confirms this).
 Pope John Paul II clearly warned us about trying to justify such an untenable position.

 Thomas L. Mulcahy, M.A., J.D.

 Reference: See also: CATECHISM OF THE CATHOLIC CHURCH, NO. 1754, which states:

 “The circumstances, including the consequences, are secondary elements of a moral act.
 They contribute to increasing or diminishing the moral goodness or evil of human acts (for example, the amount of a theft).
 They can also diminish or increase the agent’s responsibility (such as acting out of a fear of death).
 Circumstances of themselves cannot change the moral quality of acts themselves; they can make neither good nor right an action that is in itself evil.”